Elderflower

 Perennial

 Elder is a fast-suckering shrub or small tree famous for foamy white flower clusters that smell like summer sneaked into a beehive.
 Berries and flowers are edible only with correct prep — raw green berries and bark are not snack food.
-In subtropical and tropical Americas, native American elder (often treated as Sambucus canadensis) behaves similarly; this entry centers the common European type many cultivars derive from. ☀️💧 Sun and Water: - Full sun to part shade; more sun usually means heavier bloom. - Likes steady moisture but tolerates average garden soils; mulch keeps roots cool in Panhandle heat. ✂️ Propagation: - Hardwood cuttings in dormancy root readily. - Root suckers can be dug and transplanted. - Seed needs stratification and patience; named varieties are cloned.
+In subtropical and tropical Americas, native American elder (often treated as Sambucus canadensis) behaves similarly; this entry centers the common European type many cultivars derive from.
+Full sun to part shade; more sun usually means heavier bloom.
+Likes steady moisture but tolerates average garden soils; mulch keeps roots cool in Panhandle heat.
+Hardwood cuttings in dormancy root readily.
+Root suckers can be dug and transplanted.
+Seed needs stratification and patience; named varieties are cloned.
 PermieBro note: plant where you can mow or chop suckers, or you will invent new curse words.
+Elderflower: pick berries when fully colored and detach with a gentle tug -- whitish bloom still present is fine.
+Cool mornings beat hot afternoons for shelf life; chill soon if not eating the same day.
+Freeze dry on trays before bagging so berries do not fuse into a single ice meteor.

 Good Neighbors